Skip to content

 • Create a recursive function that takes an argument as the input number.

-• Inside the function, check if the input number is less than 10, if true, return it as it is (base case).
+• Inside the function, check if the input number is less than 10; if it is true, return it as it is (base case).

 • Call the same function again with modified arguments: divide the input number by 10 and subtract one from the length of the input number (recursive call).